Attention Fraser Health employees! Here’s your chance to win cash and support Royal Columbian Hospital Foundation.

 - Highly regarded around the hospital and a mentor to many in the Surgical department, Dr. Laurence Turner‘s leadership has been invaluable to the work of the Foundation.
 He has been instrumental in introducing innovative approaches to patient care during 40 years at Royal Columbian, including nine years on the Foundation’s Board of Directors.

 These Champions of Philanthropy are the first to be honoured with this exclusive recognition, and Royal Columbian Hospital Foundation looks forward to growing its list of recipients annually from among the hospital’s team.

 Do you have an idea that could improve patient care?
 Does it involve creating tools or technologies that don’t currently exist?

-The Pain and Persistence Fund is a pilot program with a specific goal: to discover, develop, and commercialize innovative ideas at Royal Columbian Hospital.
+The Advancing Innovation in Medicine (AIM) Fund is a pilot program with a specific goal: to discover, develop, and commercialize innovative ideas at Royal Columbian Hospital.
 Starting now until the end of August, the Foundation will be looking to speak to any member of the Royal Columbian family, including physicians, nurses, technologists, and even patients who have ideas for new products, technologies, or medical tools.

 This Fund aims to foster an innovative culture at Royal Columbian Hospital by providing: